Ata Pata Laapata: Plot

 Manav Chaturvedi (Rajpal Yadav) files a police complaint of robbery where the entire house has gone missing.
 Chaturvedi is suspected of abolishing his own house in order to claim the insurance money.
-The case comes to the media's attention and soon becomes a topic of everyone's interests.
+The case comes to the media's attention and soon becomes a topic of everyone's interest.
 Due to media pressure, authorities are forced to acknowledge the robbery.
-The film focuses on the loopholes of governance, bureaucracy and the attitude of people in power.
+The film focuses on the loopholes of governance, bureaucracy, and the attitude of people in power.